yonghoow/sql-assessment/README.md

 1. What did you like about this project?

-I like that I can do the assessment using the Codecademy website to test my sql queries.
+Ans: I like that I can do the assessment using the Codecademy website to test my sql queries.

 2. What did you struggle with in this project?

-I struggled with count() and joining tables at the beginning.
+Ans: I struggled with count() and joining tables at the beginning.

 3. What would make your experience with this assessment better?

-I think nothing in this area.
+Ans: I think nothing in this area.
 The experience is quite good.